lionelmace/databases-for-redis/howto-user-management.md

 The admin user and all other users on your deployment have full access to the set of redis commands, with the exception of the subcommand `configure set` - this includes the admin user.

-In Redis 6.x and above, any user that you create, whether through _Service Credentials_, the CLI, the API, or directly in Redis all have this same set of access.
-You can use Redis itself to create roles with access limited to specific keys or ranges of keys.
-Refer to the redis documentation for [commands to manage roles](https://redis.io/topics/acl#configuring-acls-using-the-acl-command).
+In Redis 6.x and above, any user that you create; whether through _Service Credentials_, the CLI, API, or directly in Redis; have the same access.
+You cannot use Redis itself to create users or roles with access limited to specific keys or ranges of keys, as they are not propagated automatically in a cluster deployment.
+All other means to manage users ensure propagation across the cluster.

 ## Additional Users - Redis 6.x only